Behavioral Health ServicesCochise, Gila, Graham, Greenlee, La Paz, Pima, Pinal, Santa Cruz & Yuma counties.844-546-3068

 Evidence-based counseling offered to children, families, and adults.
 All services are designed to meet the needs of the individual and family, ensuring that members receive quality care.
 Trained clinicians focus on strengths to support members and families through life transitions, behavioral concerns, and/or behavioral health and substance abuse challenges Play-based therapy is utilized for young children.

 Aviva Children's Services offers behavioral health services to children currently in foster care.

-Parent-Child Relationship Therapy: Attachment-focused therapy with a caregiver and child.
+Parent-Child Relationship Therapy: An attachment-focused therapy that strengthens the bond between a caregiver and child.
 Caregivers include biological parent, foster parent, adoptive parent, or kinship placement.

 Psychiatric evaluation, diagnosis, medication prescription, and ongoing monitoring for relevant diagnoses.
 Services provided by licensed psychiatrists and nurses.

-Basic Preschool (three to six years) & Basic School Age (six to 12 years): A parenting group where parents strengthen the parent-child interactions and attachment, reduce harsh discipline, and foster the ability to promote the child's social, emotional, and language development.
+Basic Preschool (ages three to six) & Basic School Age (ages six to 12): A parenting group where parents strengthen the parent-child interactions and attachment, reduce harsh discipline, and foster the ability to promote the child's social, emotional, and language development.
 Parents also learn to build the child's school readiness skills and academic development.

 Attentive Parenting (ages two to six): A six to eight sessions group designed as an intervention program to teach caregivers how to promote children's emotional regulation, social competence, problem solving, reading, and school readiness.